 Low-FODMAPs Diet Not Working?
 An RD Shares 7 Possible Reasons Why + What To Do

-FODMAPs, which stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols, are types of carbohydrates that do not get digested or are poorly absorbed in the small intestine.
+FODMAPs, which stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols, are types of carbohydrates that do not get digested or are poorly absorbed1 in the small intestine.

 FODMAPs tend to be short carbohydrate chains and are easily fermentable by bacteria in the small intestine.
 Fermentation increases gas production and draws water into the colon, which leads to distention, bloating, stomach pain, gas, and discomfort, ultimately resulting in constipation or diarrhea.